Why you want a Range Rover P38

 Most owners bought their P38a because of the cheap market price.
 For what you get – luxury, comfort, usability – pound for pound, nothing offers more.
 Handing over 500 sheets for a car, very few then treat the cheap vehicle with any form of mechanical sympathy, resulting in sketchy and poorly maintained P38 Range Rovers flooding the market.
 Solid examples are now few and far between.

 In a nutshell, to enjoy driving a P38a you need to want to understand it.
-Should you just want a car to drive through lakes and hammer over rough terrain, then park up for 4 weeks before repeating, a second-generation Range Rover is not for you.
+Should you just want a car to drive through lakes and hammer over rough terrain, then park up for a month before repeating, a second-generation Range Rover is not for you.

 If you want a luxury barge you can cruise to work with, feel safe controlling throughout the worst weather Mother Nature can throw at you, tow anything up to the size of an articulated lorry, hammer over rough terrain and around quarries, then drive from one end of the country to the other in comfort, the P38a could well be your wheels of choice, certainly for less than £2k.